Early Intervention

 BPS

 Granular understanding and use of the BPS Model of Disability Assessment.
-Regular training from a BPS architect, Professor Sir Mansel Aylward CB.
+Training delivered to HCB clinicians designed by one of the original architects of the BPS model, and Director of HCB, the late Professor Sir Mansel Aylward CB.
 This enables our CCM’s to understand the prominence of Biological, Psychological and Social factors influencing RTW at core level.

 ODG